Gold Cup hero Kauto Star has been put down following a fall at Laura Collett’s dressage yard.

 “The vets made him comfortable but it became evident that it was serious, and the kindest thing was to euthanise him.”

-Kauto Star – winner of 21 of his 43 races – was arguably most famous for his domination of the annual showpiece, the VI Chase at Kempton Park.
+Kauto Star – winner of 21 of his 43 races – was arguably most famous for his domination of the annual Boxing Day showpiece, the King George VI Chase at Kempton Park.

 Nicholls took to Twitter this morning to pay tribute to his former stable star, the champion trainer saying “RIP my friend, you were a true Legend.
 Once in a lifetime.”

-was the regular partner for Kauto Star and while recently retired champion jockey AP McCoy had the pleasure of riding the French-bred star on just one occasion, he took to social this morning to declare Kauto Star the “most complete chaser of the modern era.”
+Ruby Walsh was the regular partner for Kauto Star and while recently retired champion jockey AP McCoy had the pleasure of riding the French-bred star on just one occasion, he took to social media this morning to declare Kauto Star the “most complete chaser of the modern era.”